Provided to you by Fiddleheads Violin Studio: Instruments, Bows and More

 Due to numerous requests fiddleheads.ca is posting gourmet recipes for cooking these delectable tender spring ferns.
 More about the fiddlehead fern.

-We encourage you to submit your favourite recipes to our site!
+We encourage you to email us to submit your favourite recipes to our site!

 Fiddlehead Cashew Stirfry - Quick & easy

 Chocolate Dipped Fiddleheads - A www.fiddleheads.ca original recipe

 Fiddleheads Pie - A light quiche with greens

 Wash and prepare the fiddleheads by removing the fuzzy fronds and cutting off any dry ends.
 Prepare other vegetables and ginger.
 Preheat butter or oil in wok or sautee pan, medium heat.
 Stir-fry the fiddleheads for 10-12 minutes (longer for frozen) until the fiddleheads take on a vibrant green shade and are soft (fully cooked, not crunchy!).

 Cook longer if the fiddleheads are at all crunchy.
 Add carrots, peas, mushrooms, cashews, ginger garlic and soy sauce.
 Add beansprouts last.
 Cook another 1-2 minutes until all veggies are cooked but not too soft.
 Serve with rice or fine rice stick noodles and classical violin music.

 Submitted by V. Jeffries, Bellevue, WA, USA

 Place candy melts in a microwave safe bowl.
 Use small amounts, 1/3 of the bag to start.
 Set microwave at 40% setting.
 Microwave the first time for 30 seconds.
 Stir melts and heat them again (now at 15 second intervals), stirring and mushing the chocolate pieces until they are melted.
 Finished consistency should be like cooked pudding.